LeoGleize/videoWatchdog/README.md

     -res X Y  : set resolution of window
     -720p : set resolution of input to 720p instead of 1080i

-###API REST
+##REST API

-The server exposes an API REST on page 8080 with the following routes:
+The server exposes an REST API on page 8080 with the following routes:

 | Route        | Function       | Method | Arguments |
 | ------------- |:-------------|:-----:|---------|